-3) Sequential vs. integrated configuration method.
+4. Sequential vs. integrated configuration method.

 As a next step we tested the impact of the sequential vs. integrated configuration method on network resource usage and configuration cost.
-The results produced by the two methods for different survivability options and the traffic matrix consisting of medium-size LSPs are summarized in Table 3 and Fig. 8.
-In all cases we observed a gain in the wavelength usage brought by the integrated method over the sequential one, while the MPLS layer resources (i.e. no. of established lightpaths and the transit traffic) were exactly the same.
+The results produced by both methods for different survivability options and the traffic matrix consisting of medium-size LSPs are summarized in Table IV and Fig. 11.
+In all cases we observed a gain in the wavelength use brought by the integrated method over the sequential one, while the MPLS layer resources (i.e. no. of established lightpaths and the transit traffic) were exactly the same.
 The difference is due to the fact that with the sequential approach the logical topology design and the lightpath routing are separated and the lightpaths are configured without the knowledge of the physical layer resources.
 As a consequence, the resulting logical topology is sub-optimal with respect to the wavelength usage and some lightpaths require longer physical routes.
-This effect is avoided with the integrated method where the both processes are configured jointly.
+This effect is avoided with the integrated method where both processes are configured jointly.
 This allows the lightpaths to be optimally designed also in terms of the wavelength use (in fact, about 40% of lightpaths had different termination points when configured with the integrated method as compared to the sequential one).
-The gain from using the integrated approach is higher for the configuration with working paths only (i.e. without survivability), as with the survivability implementation the wavelength routing is subject additionally to the protection routing constraints which tighten the solution space and leave less room for optimization.
+The difference is slightly higher for sparse physical network topologies (i.e. with low connectivity) which consume more wavelengths during the lightpath routing.
+For these networks logical topologies obtained with the sequential approach are more 'random' (i.e. less optimal) with respect to the lightpath routing which follows, and the resulting wavelength utilization.
+Similarly, the gain from using the integrated approach is higher for the configuration with working paths only (i.e. without survivability), as with the survivability implementation the wavelength routing is subject additionally to the protection routing constraints, which tighten the solution space and leave less room for optimization.
+To sum up, the most advantages from using the integrated approach are expected for sparse networks and for the working paths routing as opposed to the protection routing.